Best External Hard Drives for PlayStation 4

 People who want to massively upgrade the storage on their PS4 but don't want the hard drive to take up a lot of space aren't left with a ton of options, but one of the better choices comes from Western Digital.
 The WD Elements series isn't small enough to be pocketable, but can be concealed on most entertainment centers.
 Most important of all, it's a 2TB drive, so you're unlikely to fill it with your PlayStation 4 games anytime soon.

-WD Elements do also come in 1TB and 3TB variants, but the 2TB model is the most competitively priced and will be more than enough for most PS4 owners.
+WD Elements do also come in 1TB and 3TB variants, but for $70 the 2TB model is the most competitively priced and will be more than enough for most PS4 owners.

 Seagate Expansion